hermit-os/.github/profile/README.md

 - [hermit-os/hermit-c](https://github.com/hermit-os/hermit-c) provides C application support.
 - [hermit-os/uhyve](https://github.com/hermit-os/uhyve) is a specialized hypervisor for Hermit.
 - [hermit-os/loader](https://github.com/hermit-os/loader) is a bootloader for other platforms, such as QEMU.
+- [hermit-os/hermit-no-std](https://github.com/hermit-os/hermit-no-std) is an example to boot a Hermit application with Rust's standard library.

 ## Quick Start